MuhammadSufyan1122/TADCNN/README.md

-# TADCNN for Lung cancer classification
+# TADCNN for Lung cancer classification (Due to workload we are uploading the data step by step)

 # introduction